Get an annual AARP membership for only $9. Offer ends 12/11.

 What to Look for When Choosing a Deaf-Friendly Senior Living Community

-If you’re interested in home care, you likely already have the communication equipment in place and know what kind of caregiver you need.
+If you’re interested in home care, you likely already have the communication equipment and know what kind of caregiver you need.
 However, choosing a deaf living community can be more challenging.
 It’s best to tour every facility in person and evaluate it against the key essentials of a good deaf-friendly senior community.

 Awareness and Staff Training